Computer Audition: From Task-Specific Machine Learning to Foundation Models: Introduction

 Imparting the ability to listen onto machines has long been the purview of computational audio analysis research~\citep{Brown94-CAS} -- the field of study concerned with how machines can listen as good, or better, than humans.
-However, for many decades, research efforts have been splintered among its different subfields, with custom, ad-hoc solutions to increasingly niche problems.
+However, for many decades, research efforts have been splintered among its different subfields, with custom, ad-hoc solutions to increasingly niche problems, ranging from classifying general soundscapes~\mbox{\citep{Mesaros16-TUT}} to recognising sounds in very restricted domains, such as monitoring machines for malfunctions~\mbox{\citep{Dohi22-MDS}} or tracking traffic~\mbox{\citep{Damiano24-CSD, Zinemanas19-MAVD}}.
 That standard mode of operation is quickly changing, swept along by the tide that is transforming the wider \ac{AI} community.
-In recent years, we are seeing an increasing trend towards \emph{consolidation}, with \emph{\ac{DL}} first leading the charge towards a common set of neural architectures capable of performing well on an array of different tasks, and, more recently, \emph{\acp{FM}} taking this trend to its extreme -- a single, `omnipotent' model capable of tackling multiple tasks~\citep{Bommasani21-OTO}.
+In recent years, we are seeing an increasing trend towards \emph{consolidation}, with \emph{\ac{DL}} first leading the charge towards a common set of neural architectures capable of performing well on an array of different tasks, and, more recently, \emph{\acp{FM}} taking this trend to its extreme --{by pursuing} a single, `omnipotent' model capable of tackling multiple tasks~\citep{Bommasani21-OTO}.

-Recent surveys have documented this trend~\citep{Latif23-SOL, Wan24-KNO, Caffagni24-REV, Yin23-SUR}.
+Recent surveys have documented this trend~\citep{Latif23-SOL, Wan24-KNO, Caffagni24-REV, Yin23-SUR, Liu22-ASL, Awais25-FMD}.
 However, they adopt a primarily `descriptive' approach, focused on diligently documenting new architectures, datasets, models, training regiments, and other information that helps characterise and differentiate between different \acp{FM}.
 We opt for a different perspective. \textbf{Our contribution aims to elucidate the inner workings of \acp{FM} for audio and ground them in the specific tasks relevant for computer audition}.
 We thus aim to bring together two communities: the broader \ac{AI} public working on improving \acp{FM} without a clear emphasis on computer audition, and audio researchers who have insofar focused on specific subproblems of the field.
 Accordingly, we begin our overview with a presentation of common tasks and conventional training methods.
 This serves to ground our conversation and provide a comparison point for contemporary \acp{FM}.